Skip to content

 Surcharge and cess: the hidden 7-15% on top

 The 12.5% headline rate is before surcharge and cess.
 Both apply on the tax amount, not the gain.
-So a ₹5 lakh tax bill becomes ₹5.20 lakh after the 4% cess alone, and ₹5.72 lakh once 10% surcharge kicks in for ₹50 lakh+ NRIs.
+So a ₹5 lakh tax bill becomes ₹5.20 lakh after the 4% cess alone, and ₹5.72 lakh once 10% surcharge kicks in for ₹50 lakh+ s.

-For LTCG specifically, Budget 2022 capped the surcharge rate at 15%, even if total income would otherwise put you in a higher general bracket (25% surcharge applies to non-LTCG components above ₹2 crore).
+For specifically, Budget 2022 capped the surcharge rate at 15%, even if total income would otherwise put you in a higher general bracket (25% surcharge applies to non-LTCG components above ₹2 crore).

 • Total income up to ₹50 lakh: no surcharge